Mivacurium 2mg/ml injection

 For a full list of excipients, see section 6.1.

-Mivacron is a highly selective, short-acting, non-depolarising neuromuscular blocking agent with a fast recovery profile.
-Mivacron is used as an adjunct to general anaesthesia to relax skeletal muscles and to facilitate tracheal intubation and mechanical ventilation in adults, children and infants 2 months and over.
+Mivacurium is a highly selective, short-acting, non-depolarising neuromuscular blocking agent with a fast recovery profile.
+Mivacurium is used as an adjunct to general anaesthesia to relax skeletal muscles and to facilitate tracheal intubation and mechanical ventilation in adults, children and infants 2 months and over.